Nandini1521/CapstoneProject_Uni/README.md

 ### Documentation

-- **Project Summary (`Seminar.pdf`)**: This PDF document offers a concise summary of the entire project.
+- **Project Summary (`CAPSemi2.pdf`)**: This PDF document offers a concise summary of the entire project.
 It highlights key findings, methodologies, and results in a clear and accessible format, making it easy to understand the project's outcomes without diving into the detailed code.

 ## Contact